My Colors. My Mind. My Life.

-Celebrate the colors of your life and join our innovative multifaceted initiative that includes art therapy classes and a countywide mass media campaign to reduce the stigma of mental illness.
+Celebrate the colors of your life and join our innovative multifaceted initiative that includes art therapy classes and a countywide mass media campaign to reduce the stigma of behavioral health conditions.

-Our goals are to increase social inclusion, decrease discrimination and increase treatment-seeking among individuals experiencing mental health challenges.
+Our goals are to increase social inclusion, decrease discrimination and increase treatment-seeking among individuals experiencing behavioral health challenges.

-Even though one in five Americans will experience mental illness in a given year, stigma in our society is still common.
-Stigma of mental illness involves negative stereotypes, discrimination, prejudice, and poor treatment – which often leads to shame, suffering, self-blame, and poor self esteem – and is a major barrier to access mental healthcare for those subject to stigmatization.
+Even though one in five Americans will experience behavioral health conditions in a given year, stigma in our society is still common.
+Stigma of behavioral health disorders involves negative stereotypes, discrimination, prejudice, and poor treatment – which often leads to shame, suffering, self-blame, and poor self esteem – and is a major barrier to access behavioral healthcare for those subject to stigmatization.

 Art Classes For Everyone